-Could it be dangerous to avoid salt?
+Could it be bad to avoid salt?
 The controversy over the advice to eat less salt continues with a new study published in the prestigious The Lancet.

 Researchers find that people eating a low amount of salt have an increased risk of cardiovascular disease and death.
 A moderate intake is generally associated with the lowest risk.
 But people eating a high amount of salt only have an increased risk of heart disease if they also have high blood pressure.